Joe Hoeffel: 2010 gubernatorial campaign

 On September 20, 2009, Hoeffel announced that he would seek the Democratic nomination for Governor of Pennsylvania.
 During the campaign, he called for the introduction of a graduated income tax for the state, supported the implementation of a statewide single-payer health care program, stressed his pro-choice position on abortion and opposition to school vouchers, and distinguished himself as the only candidate supporting the legalization of same-sex marriage.

 He received endorsements from NOW, the Stonewall Democrats, the United Auto Workers, and various local affiliates of Democracy for America.

 In the May 18, 2010 primary, he placed fourth out of four candidates, receiving 130,799 votes, or 12.7% of the total votes cast, and winning Montgomery County, though without a majority.

 Subsequent political career

 Within days of losing the 2010 primary for governor, Hoeffel announced he would seek another term as county commissioner in 2011.
-He followed Matthews, who also initially announced his intention to seek re-election, in withdrawing from the contest in early 2011 and was not renominated by his party.
+He followed Matthews, who also initially announced his intention to seek re-election.